MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-insure.md

 ---
-title: Insure Fixed Assets| Microsoft Docs
+title: Insure Fixed Assets
-Description: You can assign a fixed asset to an insurance policy, which is represented by an insurance card.
+description: You can assign one or multiple fixed assets to one insurance policy by posting to the insurance coverage ledger from the **Insurance Journal** page.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP